ArthurJWH/GLOW/README.md

 ## Using G.L.O.W.

-Firstly it is required a CSV file with some printing parameters, such as [example](docs/example/example.csv).
+To generate the GCODE it is required a CSV file with some printing parameters, such as [example](docs/example/example.csv).

 |   idx |   laser_power |   scanning_speed |   rpm_1 |   rpm_2 |   width |   height |   hatch_spacing |
 |------:|--------------:|-----------------:|--------:|--------:|--------:|---------:|----------------:|